Senior Investment Advisor, Financial Planner

 885 West Georgia Street

-Please contact me at your earliest convenience to discuss how the TFSA may fit into your financial plan and complement your overall wealth management needs.
+Please contact me to discuss how the TFSA may fit into your financial plan and complement your overall wealth management needs.

 - The Tax-Free Savings Account (TFSA) is a new kind of tax-advantaged savings vehicle which will provide every Canadian, age 18 and older, with the opportunity to invest $5,000 a year tax-free.
 However, individuals must be the age of majority in their province to open a TFSA with BMO Nesbitt Burns.